bifravst/bifravst/docs/firmware/schema.md

 #### gpst

-GPS treshold (in seconds): timeout for GPS fix
+GPS timeout (in seconds): timeout for GPS fix

 `gpst`